mpalencia/laravel-user-phone/README.md

 run php artisan migrate
 run db:seed
+run php artisan serve

 ## Route List

 ## Description

+## Assumptions

+Client is another entity like a user
+Client registration is publicly accessible and anyone can register Admin type of user and authorize client are the only authorize to create new users Admin type of user can fully access the client's CRUD resources

 Objective
 To create a simple RESTful API which will store phone numbers of a user.